Anshverma2003/Diwali-Frontend/Readme.md

 # Diwali Themed Website 🎆

 Celebrate Diwali with our interactive website that allows you to light up virtual diyas and enjoy a vibrant display!
-This website was created as part of a festive competition, and you’re invited to experience the virtual Diwali celebration.
+This website was created as part of Crack the Code challenge at optimus information.

 ## 🎬 Walkthrough
 For a step-by-step guide on how to use the website, check out our WalkThrough gif.